Panoskontos/Aimbooster-Hack/README.md

 </br>

-This is a bot that <strong> displays high reaction speed </strong> in aiming games
+This is a bot that  displays <strong> high reaction speed and accuracy </strong> in aiming games

 </br>